2011 GMC Sierra 1500 Hybrid Interior

 - "One of the key elements in the success of the Toyota Prius is its graphic display that tells the operator when the car is running on battery power, the state of the battery pack, etc. That sort of feedback is conspicuous by its absence in the GM hybrids." -- Car and Driver

 - "The gauges are easy to see and read.
-The available navigation system absorbs some audio controls but doesn't complicate their use.
-Navigation screen features a helpful energy flow display that indicates the status of the vehicle's gas/electric system." -- Consumer Guide
+The available navigation system absorbs some audio controls but doesn't complicate their use." -- Consumer Guide

 - "The plastics are a uniformly somber black, and the functional but rudimentary switchgear doesn't exactly exude class.
 That's not a problem for a regular Sierra, but considering the Hybrid's elevated price, it'd be nice to have the prettified dash at least as a stand-alone option." -- Edmunds

 - "The sunroof was a great addition on a warm day, and there was ample room in the back of the crew cab for three passengers.
 GM could improve the quality of materials used inside, with too much hard plastic for the price." -- MarketWatch

 - "One complaint applies to all of GM's other Two-Mode Hybrids: The ‘efficiency gauge’ is confusing.
 It's not immediately obvious what its unmarked green bar indicates, so it's not clear whether drivers are supposed to keep the needle to the right or the left.
 As it turns out, the aim is to keep the needle centered." -- HybridCars.com